sgchun/nps/README.md

    make
    ```

-2. The core NPS module was implemented in R and requires R-3.3 or later.
+2. The core NPS module was implemented in R (version 3.3 or higher required).
 Although NPS can run on a standard version of R, we strongly recommend using R linked with a linear algebra acceleration library, such as [OpenBLAS](https://www.openblas.net/), [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/articles/using-intel-mkl-with-r) or [Microsoft R open](https://mran.microsoft.com/open).
 These libraries can substantially speed up NPS operations.

-3. (*Optional*) NPS relies on R libraries, [pROC](https://cran.r-project.org/web/packages/pROC/index.html) and [DescTools](https://cran.r-project.org/web/packages/DescTools/index.html), to report the AUC and Nagelkerke's R^2 of polygenic scores in validation cohort.
-These modules are optional; if they are not installed, AUC and Nagelkerke's R^2 will not be reported.
-To enable this feature, please install these packages by running the following on command line:
+3. (*Optional*) NPS relies on R libraries, [pROC](https://cran.r-project.org/web/packages/pROC/index.html) and [DescTools](https://cran.r-project.org/web/packages/DescTools/index.html), to report the accuracy of polygenic scores in AUC and Nagelkerke's R^2.
+These modules are optional; if they are not installed, AUC and Nagelkerke's R^2 calculation will be skipped.
+To install these packages, run the following on command line:

    ```bash
    Rscript -e 'install.packages("pROC", repos="http://cran.r-project.org")'
    Rscript -e 'install.packages("DescTools", repos="http://cran.r-project.org")'
    ```

-   To install the R extensions in the home directory (e.g. ~/R) rather than in the default system path, please run the following instead:
+   To install the R extensions in the home directory (e.g. ~/R) rather than in the default system path, use the following commands instead:

    ```bash
    Rscript -e 'install.packages("pROC", "~/R", repos="http://cran.r-project.org")'